Hula hoops for children's fun and games, yesteryear and today

 The girls placed the hoops round their waists and rotated the lower parts of their bodies to keep the hoops going.
 The winner was the girl who kept her hoop going longest.

 The girls would also use their hands or sticks to beat the hoops along the pavement, with whoever kept the hoops going furthest being the winner.
+There was also a technique to throw the hoop forward in such a way that it rolled back to you.

 Today's hula hoops versus the old wooden hoops